rust-lang/rust/text/0000-unsafe-pointer-reform.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This proposal bloats the stdlib and introduces a schism between the old and new style.
-That said, the new style is way better, and the bloat is minor, so that's nothing worth worrying about.
+The only drawback I can think of is that this introduces a "what is idiomatic" schism between the old functions and the new ones.